Hull Chess Club players

 Links to the best chess on the Web

-Much more work is needed on the playing interface.
-Click the link above to check it out
+interface but user options are limited, Click the link above to check it out

 The Week in Chess (TWIC) is one of the pioneers of chess on the